stellar-deprecated/docs/guides/security.md

 Other general best practices for server security: don’t use standard ports for things like SSH, only open the ports you really need.

-## Keeping Up to Date with Security Patches
+## Keep Up to Date with Security Patches

 Signing of releases from Stellar.org?
 Any kind of feed for releases?